CDR Writers Nepal

 4. Summary Statement Preparation

 Once your Career Episodes are complete, you must prepare a Summary Statement.
 The Summary Statement links the competencies demonstrated in your Career Episodes to the competency elements required by Engineers Australia.
-Each element should be cross-referenced with the relevant paragraph in your Career Episodes.

 Number the paragraphs in your Career Episodes to make cross-referencing easier.
 The Summary Statement should include: